-Communist period, Solidarity strikes and Lech Walesa history
+Communist period, Solidarity strikes and Lech Walesa history.

 In 1945, after 152 years, Gdańsk came back to Poland.
 For another 45 years it became a part of the Eastern Block.
 During the communist period Gdańsk’s old city was restored from the ruins.
 The time marks also the creation of numerous working class living districts and the development of the shipbuilding industry which produced hundreds of vessels.
-These were the ordinary workers from the Lenin Shipyard who rebelled against the communist authority and sparked a wave of political protests and strikes in 1970, 1980 i 1988.
+These were the ordinary workers from the Lenin Shipyard including Lech Walesa.
+He rebelled against the communist authority and sparked a wave of political protests and strikes in 1970, 1980 i 1988.

 In the 1970’s Gdańsk became the major centre of freedom movements in communist Poland.
 The oppressive politics of the government was confronted here with strong and bold opposition.
 In summer 1980 Lecha Walesa and the workers from the Lenin Shipyard in Gdańsk initiated a strike which soon spread as a mass wave of freedom protests across the whole country.
 The workers achieved their goal and the communist government was forced to legalize Solidarity.